MicahElliott/mrswlf/README.md

 ## Variants

-The point of Mrs. Wolf is to offer a set of feasible changes from Colemak that are easy enough to adjust to while improving the overall feel, and to get more folks comfortable with tweaking it to fit their priorities.
+The point of Mrs. Thumbo is to offer a set of feasible changes from Colemak that are easy enough to adjust to while improving the overall feel, and to get more folks comfortable with tweaking it to fit their priorities.
 The following are some ideas you could adopt or riff off of.